-For most people, selling their home, and especially pricing it for a sale, can be quite emotional.
-Besides the memories, there are all types of investments that have gone into the home (from sweat to time to money).
-So, it’s natural that when people learn that the value of their home is less than expected, they can get upset.
-However, if people understand the factors that affect the market value of their homes, they are often better equipped to deal with the reality.
+For many, selling their home, and especially pricing it for a sale, can be quite emotional.
+Besides the memories, there are all types of investments that have invested into the home (from sweat to time to money and especially the emotion).
+So, it’s natural that when sellers learn that the value of their home is less than expected, it can be upsetting.
+However, if they can understand the factors that affect the market value of their homes, they are often better equipped to deal with the reality.

 Table of Contents:

-The unique features and layout of your home may add more value.
-For example, your house may easily divide up into a duplex, which is often attractive to property investors.
-Or you might have upgraded items that added value to your home.
-Upgrades that can possibly add value might include a new roof, a three-season porch or deck, a kitchen remodel, or handicap accessibility.
+The unique features and layout of your home will add more value.
+For example, your house may easily divide up into two living unit, which is often attractive to larger families or two generation family.
+Features like upgraded items will add value to your home.
+Upgrades that can possibly add value might include a new roof, a four-season porch, deck, updated kitchen, updated master bath & bathrooms, or handicap accessibility.

 “Location” is the key differentiating factor for value when comparing similar homes.
 Community features such as a nearby shopping center, top-rated school district, peaceful neighborhood, family-friendly parks, etc. are what make your community desirable and unique.
 Some features even add as much as $100,000 or more to a home’s value, such as lakefront property, distinguished school districts, booming towns, etc.